 Option 4.
 Use wireless over-ear headphones with your hearing aids

 If your hearing aids do not support any Bluetooth function or you don't want to use a phone or a streamer, please do not worry.
 You can use wireless over-ear headphones with Stemoscope PRO.
 Over-ear headphones are larger than on-ear headphones as they cover your whole ear.
 When you want to do auscultation, wear the headphone.
 Normally, the over-ear headphones have high volume output, so you can hear very loud auscultation sounds.
 You may also choose over-ear headphones that have noise cancelling, providing you very quiet and immersive auscultation experience.
 Some of our customers use Stemoscope PRO this way.

-A Mini "Hearing Test" for Your Hearing Aids
+Mini "Hearing Test"

 Heartbeat sound recorded with Stemoscope PRO at normal volume level